-"A.m./p.m."
+"A.m./ p.m."
 PAS cannot be shared.

 A home health agency is limited to providing services within a 50-mile radius of its parent agency.
-This limit may be waived by the appropriate DHH authority on a case-by-case basis as needed.
+This limit may be waived by the appropriate LDH authority on a case-by-case basis as needed.

-Payment shall not be authorized until the OAAS regional office or its designee gives final POC approval.
-When all requirements are met, the support coordinator provides a copy of the approved Plan of Care to the recipient and DSP.
+Payment shall not be authorized until the OAAS Regional Office or its designee gives final POC approval.
+When all requirements are met, the support coordinator provides a copy of the approved POC to the recipient and DSP.
 The DSP is notified of the release of the PA and can bill the Medicaid fiscal intermediary for services provided.